thaua-engelmann/thaua-engelmann/README.md

 # Yo!
 I am Thauã Engelmann

 I am a self-taught web developer based on Sapiranga, Brazil.
 For the past year, I have been challenging myself through Front-End development and eventually, I started to become more and more enthusiastic with it.
-Now, as professionally connected with the software industry, I am interest on front-end scope and free for new opportunities.

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.13.0/devicon.min.css">